svin24/svin24.github.io/content/blog/Framing-accessibility-in-broader-terms.md

 within the context of adding accessibility band-aids onto a UI designed for sighted use.

-A key insight here is that these more advanced steps involve making changes which are apparent to "typical" users as well, but we'll expand on that in a moment.
+A key insight here is that concerns like font choice and contrast involve making changes which are apparent to "typical" users as well, but we'll expand on that in a moment.
 Instead of designing for people like you and then patching it up until it's semi-functional for people who are not like you, a wise developer places themselves into the shoes of the person they're designing for and builds something which speaks their design language.
 For visually impaired users, this might mean laying out information in a more *logical* sense than in a *spatial* sense.